APY/APYDataGridBundle/Resources/doc/source/vector_source.md

 The vector source come handy if you have to handle some data that doesn't match your bundle's entities or if you don't want to use entities at all because you are working with a lot of data.

-In our exemple we receive this array from a json source:
+In our example we receive this array from a json source:

 ```php
 <?php